 The University may administer a small inflationary rise in tuition fees, in line with Government policy, in subsequent academic years as you progress through the course.

 Subject to eligibility, UK and EU students joining this undergraduate degree can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
 UK and EU students enrolling on the programme may also be eligible to apply for additional funding to help with living costs.
-This includes a grant of at least £5,000 per annum for Paramedic Practice students.
+This includes a training grant of at least £5,000 per annum for Paramedic Practice students.

 Please note, if you have studied all or part of a higher education course before joining BSc (Hons) Paramedic Practice, your entitlement to student funding could be affected.
 Unlike some pre-registration health and social care subjects, Paramedic Practice students are not exempt from rules relating to previous study and equivalent and lower qualifications.